Nurtau/players-rest-api/README.md

 # Players REST API
 ## Overview
-It is a REST API which returns a data about the players of video games such as FIFA 2020 and NBA 2k20.
+It is a REST API which returns a data about FIFA 2020 and NBA 2k20 players.

 Used *Node.js, Express.js and MongoDB* to implement the REST API.